-- a) Is the implementation generally available, documented, and supported? - b) Does the implementation have significant restrictions on its use or applicability that limits its use beyond TPC benchmarks? - c) Is the implementation or part of the implementation poorly integrated into the larger product? - d) Does the implementation take special advantage of the limited nature of TPC benchmarks (e.g., query profiles, query mix, concurrency and/or contention, isolation requirements, etc.) in a manner that would not be generally applicable to the environment the benchmark represents? - e) Is the use of the implementation discouraged by the vendor?
-(This includes failing to promote the implementation in a manner similar to other products and technologies.) - f) Does the implementation require uncommon sophistication on the part of the end-user, programmer, or system administrator? - g) Is the pricing unusual or non-customary for the vendor or unusual or non-customary compared to normal business practices?
-The following pricing practices are suspect: - Availability of a discount to a small subset of possible customers; - Discounts documented in an unusual or non-customary manner; - Discounts that exceed 25% on small quantities and 50% on large quantities; - Pricing featured as a close-out or one-time special; - Unusual or non-customary restrictions on transferability of product, warranty or maintenance on discounted items. - h) Is the implementation (including beta) being purchased or used for applications in the market area the benchmark represents?
+- a) Is the implementation generally available, externally documented, and supported? - b) Does the implementation have significant restrictions on its use or applicability that limits its use beyond TPC benchmarks? - c) Is the implementation or part of the implementation poorly integrated into the larger product? - d) Does the implementation take special advantage of the limited nature of TPC benchmarks (e.g., query profiles, query mix, concurrency and/or contention, isolation requirements, etc.) in a manner that would not be generally applicable to the environment the benchmark represents? - e) Is the use of the implementation discouraged by the vendor?
+(This includes failing to promote the implementation in a manner similar to other products and technologies.) - f) Does the implementation require uncommon sophistication on the part of the end-user, programmer, or system administrator? - g) Is the implementation (including beta) being purchased or used for applications in the market area the benchmark represents?
 How many sites implemented it?
 How many end-users benefit from it?
 If the implementation is not currently being purchased or used, is there any evidence to indicate that it will be purchased or used by a significant number of end-user sites?

-Comment: The characteristics listed in this clause are not intended to include the driver or implementation specific layer, which are not necessarily commercial software, and have their own specific requirements and limitation enumerated in Clause 6.
+Comment: The characteristics listed in this clause are not intended to include the driver or implementation specific layer, which are not necessarily commercial software, and have their own specific requirements and limitation enumerated in Clause 6: .
 The listed characteristics and prohibitions of Clause 6 should be used to determine if the driver or implementation specific layer is a benchmark special.